IBM/maximo-labs/docs/add_imagecard.md

 # Create Image Card

+**Please complete the Value Cards Lab before attempting this lab.
+Some of the JSON configuration you will use here is flushed out in that section.**

 In Maximo Asset Monitor, images can add a tremendous amount of value to data visualization when paired with graphs, tables, and value cards.
 Using a REST API call, you are able to push an image of your choosing into the Monitor data lake and display this image on your dashboards.
 You are also able to place icons which called hotspots on the image cards.
 These icons are tied to data from individual sensors or an aggregate of all of the sensors on a summary dashboard.
 Inside of the JSON configuration for the image card, you are able to set alert conditions that change the icon on the hotspot.
 ![Munich Occupancy Image Card](img/im1.png) &nbsp;